You said, we did

 In November 2024, we:

-• Explained the use of percentages and what they mean.
+- Explained percentages and what they mean

 Asset Policy Consultations